What makes a grain a “whole grain?”

 Why are whole grains important in a gluten-free lifestyle?

-Cooking whole grains involves rinsing the grains in cold water, adding them to an appropriate amount of water (or stock, juice, or milk), bringing the mixture to a boil, and simmering covered for a specific amount of time.
+Cooking whole grains involves rinsing the grains in cold water, adding them to an appropriate amount of water (or stock), bringing the mixture to a boil, and simmering covered for a specific amount of time.
 These factors will vary with the type of grain and recipe being used.
 (See chart below.)
-But you can experiment with an approximately 2:1 ratio of liquid to grain, for most grains, and cook until tender.
+But you can experiment with an approximately 2:1 ratio of liquid to grain, for most grains and cook until tender.
 If liquid has been completely absorbed and grain is still not tender, gradually add small amounts of additional liquid until absorbed and done.

 Whole grains have a shorter shelf life than refined grains.
 They are best kept in airtight containers.
 It is best to store them in a cool, dark and dry environment.
 Most whole grains can be stored at room temperature for up to one year under these specific conditions.
 Millet and oats are best used within 2-3 months.
 Whole grain flours are best kept in the refrigerator for up to 6 months or in the freezer for up to 1 year.